History of Women and Hate Crime Law

 In 2007 Patrick Harvie MSP proposed a motion that was backed by the Scottish Government and which duly became the Offences (Aggravation by Prejudice) (Scotland) Bill, which sought to extend hate crime legislation to cover the characteristics of sexual orientation, transgender identity and disability.

-However, all was not lost for women as the Equal Opportunities Committee were tasked with examining whether gender and age should be added to the Bill.
-Organisations such as Victim Support, the Association of Chief Police Officer and CARE supported the inclusion of gender.
+However, all was not lost for women as the Parliament’s Equal Opportunities Committee was tasked with examining whether gender and age should be added to the Bill.
+Organisations such as Victim Support, the Association of Chief Police Officers in Scotland and CARE supported the inclusion of gender.
 The women’s organisations Engender, Scottish Women’s Aid and Rape Crisis did not submit any written evidence to the Committee, yet were still invited to give oral evidence.

-Do read the full transcript of this evidence session from November 2008 – it is quite astonishing in the complete turnaround in position of the women’s groups from that given in all the documentation provided to the Committee prior to that point.
+Do read the full transcript of this evidence session from November 2008 – it is quite astonishing in the complete turnaround in position of the women’s groups from that given in all the documentation provided to Parliament prior to that point.
 Some key excerpts:

 Scottish Women’s Aid (SWA): We said we were in favour of including gender as an aggravation.
 Things have moved on since then…we no longer think that it is appropriate to include gender aggravation in the bill.